Panchananturuk1/Grocery-App/deployment-guide.md

 - If images aren't loading, check your next.config.js for proper image configuration
 - For API endpoint issues, verify environment variables are correctly set
 - For database connection issues, check Supabase credentials are properly configured

+### 502 Bad Gateway Errors

+If you encounter 502 errors:

+1. Check that your start command matches your Next.js configuration:
+   - With `output: 'standalone'`: Use `node .next/standalone/server.js`
+   - Without standalone output: Use `next start`

+2. Verify the PORT environment variable is set to 10000 (Render's default port)

+3. Check logs for any startup errors or crashes

 ## Database Connection Strings (If Needed)